U.S. plans for hundreds of millions of cheap, fast COVID-19 tests

 The United States could have capacity to conduct 3 million coronavirus tests per day this month, about half of them antigen tests.
 That could climb to as high as 135 million monthly tests in October, a top health official told a U.S. congressional panel on Wednesday.

-European diagnostics companies Roche Holding AG and Quiagen NV have said they will apply for U.S. authorization for their antigen tests.
+European diagnostics companies Roche Holding AG ROG.S and Quiagen NV QIA.DE have said they will apply for U.S. authorization for their antigen tests.

 The National Institutes of Health is working with companies on new tests that will likely add as many as another 30 million tests per month to overall capacity this year, a U.S. official told Reuters.
 The agency has also provided grants to help testmakers boost manufacturing capacity, including $71 million to Quidel in July.